tbhanson/imap-with-racket/README.md

 eventual goals:

-- support scripting connections to imap servers to allow purging old, expendable mail
+- support scripting connections to imap servers to allow exploring and perhaps manipulating the contents at my mail accounts, e.g.
+-- reporting statistics
+-- purging some old, expendable mail (in ways still to be defined)

 For now credentials are kept in ~/.myImapCreds in a format such as found in